manig1729/manig1729/README.md

 Here you can find the different projects I have worked on (or am working on)

-You'll find a bit of Verilog, automation projects in python and small games on javascript
+You'll find a bit of Verilog, automation projects in python and small games on JavaScript